Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Later: Exhaustion → respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. depressionDepression refers to a state of reduced mood and activity.
 In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment., CO₂ increase

-- Neurological symptoms: Ataxia, disorientation, seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+- Neurological symptoms: Ataxia, disorientation, convulsions, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems.

 4. Species-dependent Differences